fxsitecompat/www.fxsitecompat.dev/content/docs/2019/resolved-value-of-line-height-normal-will-be-normal-instead-of-pixels.md

 window.getComputedStyle(element).getPropertyValue('line-height');
 ```

-This change has already been made on the Nightly and early Beta channel since Firefox 69 after a [discussion](https://github.com/w3c/csswg-drafts/issues/3749) in the CSS Working Group, and Mozilla developers haven't seen compatibility issue reports so far.
+This change has already been made on the Nightly and early Beta channels since Firefox 69 after a [discussion](https://github.com/w3c/csswg-drafts/issues/3749) in the CSS Working Group, and Mozilla developers haven't seen compatibility issue reports so far.
 The new behaviour matches Google Chrome.
 Safari will make the same change soon.